wgkdata/wgkdata/README.md

 Talking about cloud, I started working with data using **Google Cloud Platform**.
 Considering this, I have experience with some tools such as Google BigQuery and Compute Engine.
 At the moment, I am using and learning more and more about **Amazon Web Services**, and I already can perform with some tools: **AWS Lambda**, **Step Functions**, **DataBrew** and others.

-I also work with **Python** and love scripting, consuming APIs and building simple & cool integrations/ETLs, such as [ZDTL Integration](https://github.com/wgkdata/zdtl-integration).
+I also work with **Python** and love scripting, consuming APIs and building simple & cool integrations/ETLs, such as:

+- [ZDTL Integration](https://github.com/wgkdata/zdtl-integration) - Simple integration between Trello and Zendesk.
+- [Questions API](https://github.com/wgkdata/questions-api) - An AWS based API that retrieves self-knowledge questions built for an university project.

 <h1>Facts about me</h1>

 - 📊 I started working with **Data** inside of a *Revenue Operations* team
 - 🐯 I love cats (including the big ones) and I have a kitten named Yalung;
-- 🤔 I can't smell;
-- 🐉 I am extremely passionate about asian culture
-- 🤠 I am really ecletic but lately I've been listening to a lot of folk and country music.
-Howdy!
+- 🤝 With that RevOps team, I learned that getting closer business side and the client needs is amazing.
+I always consider and look for that, even with my function being mostly technical;
 - 🔒 When I was 14, I was passionate about hacking and InfoSec;
 - 🥊 I'm also passionate about Parkour and martial arts.
 My last one was **Muay Thai**.